 No credit.
 Development of vocal or instrumental skills and aesthetic perception through the study and performance of music.
+This course cannot count as social science/humanities credit.

 MUEN 330 MUSIC IN PERFORMANCE

 (1-0) 1 credit.
 Prerequisite: Three previous semesters of music ensemble and/or permission of instructor.
 Development of aural and aesthetic perception through the study and performance of music from Western culture.